Dan Johnson (baseball)

 Daniel Ryan Johnson (born August 10, 1979) is an American former professional baseball first baseman.
+He played in Major League Baseball (MLB) for the Oakland Athletics, Tampa Bay Rays, Chicago White Sox, Baltimore Orioles, Toronto Blue Jays, and St. Louis Cardinals from 2005 to 2015.
+He also played in Nippon Professional Baseball (NPB) for the Yokohama BayStars in 2009.

-He played in Major League Baseball (MLB) for six teams, over ten seasons, as well as one season in Nippon Professional Baseball (NPB), but never held a Major League starting job for an entire season.
-He is perhaps best known for hitting a dramatic two-out, two-strike home run for the Tampa Bay Rays in the bottom of the ninth inning of the last game of the 2011 season, also known as Wild Card Wednesday.
+Johnson is perhaps best known for hitting a dramatic two-out, two-strike home run for the Tampa Bay Rays in the bottom of the ninth inning of the last game of the 2011 season, also known as Wild Card Wednesday.
 That home run tied the game, which the Rays eventually won, sending them to the playoffs.
 His clutch hitting for the Rays, along with his red hair and beard, earned him the nickname "The Great Pumpkin".

 Also within his extensive Minor League Baseball career that began in 2001, Johnson has won a Most Valuable Player (MVP) award in two different Triple-A leagues.
 He won the Pacific Coast League MVP in 2004 and the International League MVP in 2010.

 In 2016, Johnson signed with the Rays organization, entering spring training as a knuckleball pitcher.

 High school and college

 Johnson graduated from Blaine High School, in Blaine, Minnesota in 1997.
 He then attended Butler University for his freshman year, when he was named All-Conference in the Midwestern Collegiate Conference.
-He transferred to a junior college, and finally ended up at the University of Nebraska, where he helped the Cornhuskers make a College World Series appearance, and earned All-American honors.
+He transferred to a junior college, and finally ended up at the University of Nebraska–Lincoln, where he helped the Cornhuskers make a College World Series appearance, and earned All-American honors.

-MLB career
+Professional career

 Oakland Athletics

-Johnson played his rookie season with the Athletics in 2005, batting .275 with 15 home runs and 58 RBIs.
+Johnson played his rookie season with the Athletics in 2005, batting .275 with 15 home runs and 58 RBI.
 He struggled early in 2006, batting .237 before being demoted to the A's Triple-A Pacific Coast League affiliate, the Sacramento River Cats, in July.
-He returned to the A's roster on August 31, and finished the season with a .234 batting average, 9 home runs, and 37 RBIs.
+He returned to the A's roster on August 31, and finished the season with a .234 batting average, nine home runs, and 37 RBI.
 It was later discovered that he suffered from double vision due to getting suntan lotion in his eyes, and he was able to clear up the problem for the 2007 season.

 Johnson was expected to be the A's starting first baseman in 2007, but suffered a torn labrum in his hip late in spring training and missed the first three weeks of the season.
 He returned April 25 and proceeded to get a hit in 16 of his first 18 games.
 He was named American League co-Player of the Week with teammate Jack Cust for the week of May 7–13.
 After the hot start, Johnson fell into a slump that lasted the rest of the season and plummeted his batting average to .236.
 His worst month was July, in which he batted just .156 (10-for-64 in 19 games) with two home runs and eight runs batted in.
 On April 9, 2008, Johnson was designated for assignment.